 Madhu is currently a student at University of Michigan studying Biomedical Engineering.
 She worked within the V-BID Center during her freshman year, and continued on to be a lab assistant at the Center for Arrhythmia Research in the Department of Internal Medicine.

 Student, University of Michigan School of Public Health

-Madeleine is a first-year graduate student pursuing a Master of Health Services Administration at the University of Michigan School of Public Health.
+Madeleine is a second-year graduate student pursuing a Master of Health Services Administration at the University of Michigan School of Public Health.
 She received her Bachelors of Arts in Biopsychology, Cognition, and Neuroscience with a minor in Gender and Health from the University of Michigan.

-First Year Medical Student, University of Michigan Medical School
+Medical Student, University of Michigan Medical School

-Caroline is a first-year medical student at the University of Michigan Medical School.
+Caroline is a medical student at the University of Michigan Medical School.
 She graduated from the University of Michigan in 2019 with a degree in Biomolecular Science and Anthropology.
 Caroline strives to combine medicine and anthropology to study the social determinants of health and to reduce health disparities.
 Through her work with the V-BID Center, Caroline enjoyed learning more about health policy measures that could improve access and reduce health care disparities across the United States.
 Outside of school, Caroline enjoys yoga, running, and traveling.